What It Means to Fail

 Separate Throughlines and Their Solutions

 Complete stories require that there be four throughlines.
-Beyond the obvious Main Character and overall storylines, there also needs to be someone who challenges the Main Character’s way of seeing things.
+Beyond the obvious Main Character and Objective Storylines, there also needs to be someone who challenges the Main Character’s way of seeing things.
 This becomes the third throughline.
 The fourth and final throughline is covered by the relationship that develops between the two.
 In Dragon, this challenging character throughline is shared among three characters: Stoick, Astrid and Toothless.
 While each has their own motivations and place within the main story, their place within the structure of the story is the same: to force Hiccup to doubt his resolve.

 In the end, Hiccup stands his ground (as all Steadfast Main Characters do), forcing the others in the relationship to change.
 Both Toothless and Astrid fall early, but it is Stoick’s change that carries with it the greater emotional resonance.
 His acceptance of Hiccup as his son resolves the problem within his own throughline.
 It does not, however, solve the problems within the story at large.